OpenAutomationTechnologies/openPOWERLINK_Qt_App/doc/plk_qt_mn_gui/readme.md

 # Features {#sect_features}
  - Monitor the status of the nodes available in the network.
  - Send NMT commands to local and remote nodes.
- - Visualize the processimage data as variables and memory views.
+ - Visualize the process-image data as variables and memory views.
  - Avoids the possibility of recompiling the application by using the xap.xml
  - Written with modular cross-platform C++ techniques.
  - Uses QT 5 libraries which creates stunning UIs and powerful native applications.